 The specific clause says “stranac koji je u braku s hrvatskim državljanom”, which means “foreigner married to a Croatian national”.
 Since marriage is defined between a man and a woman, this implies that same-sex marriages would not count.

 However, this conflicts with the Family Act, which can be used to argue that same-sex spouses are recognized under the law.
-In practice, people who hold a life partnership can qualify for Croatian citizenship.
+In practice, people with a life partnership qualify for Croatian citizenship.

 The Croatian Citizenship Act is available here.

 Nacionalna populacijska politika (National Population Policy) defines different subsidies for young married couples.
 However, it discriminates against and excludes same-sex couples.